TaraKavi/Eye-Moves/README.md

 ## :star: Description ##

-This project, Eye Movement is an exercise from week 8 of the MITxPro Certificate where eyes on the screen are meant to follow tho mouse as you move it throughout the screen.
+This project, Eye Movement is an exercise from week 8 of the MITxPro Certificate where eyes are meant to follow the mouse as you move it throughout the screen.

 ## :star: Roadmap ##